Trump ally in Pennsylvania raises 2020 election audit plan | Times Leader

 Senate Republicans have been mostly silent about their internal deliberations.

-Sen. Doug Mastriano, a rising force in Pennsylvania’s ultra-conservative circles who has talked of his desire to bring an Arizona-style audit to Pennsylvania, led a private briefing Wednesday for Republican senators on his plan.
+Sen. Doug Mastriano, a rising force in Pennsylvania’s ultra-conservative circles who has talked of his desire to bring to Pennsylvania, led a private briefing Wednesday for Republican senators on his plan.

 In Arizona, the state Senate used its subpoena power to take possession of more than 2 million ballots and the machines that counted them, along with computer data.